-In your first meeting with your mentor or mentee you should discuss a communication plan including how often you’d like to connect.
-We recommend twice monthly for a total of two hours.
+In your first mentoring meeting as a pair you should discuss how and how often you’d like to connect.
+We recommend a monthly meeting with informal messaging in between.

 A mentor, in this case, is a person who has volunteered to help you during your nursing studies and through transition as you become a nurse.